Cadence Bank Sells 415 Shares of Comcast Co. (NASDAQ:CMCSA)

 Comcast Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, April 24th.
-Shareholders of record on Wednesday, April 3rd will be paid a dividend of $0.31 per share.
-This represents a $1.24 dividend on an annualized basis and a yield of 2.96%.
-The ex-dividend date of this dividend is Tuesday, April 2nd.
-This is a positive change from Comcast’s previous quarterly dividend of $0.29.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, April 24th.
+Investors of record on Wednesday, April 3rd will be issued a $0.31 dividend.
+This is an increase from Comcast’s previous quarterly dividend of $0.29.
+This represents a $1.24 dividend on an annualized basis and a dividend yield of 2.96%.
+The ex-dividend date is Tuesday, April 2nd.
 Comcast’s payout ratio is 31.18%.

 About Comcast